Supporting Local Communities

 The Duke of Edinburgh’s Award (DofE) is an amazing programme for young people between the ages of 14 and 24.
 It challenges them, empowers them and supports them through a host of life-changing experiences – everything from volunteering in the community and developing physical skills to heading off on exciting expeditions both in this country and abroad.

 With so many incredible opportunities available through the DofE, we help as many of our young people benefit from the programme as we can.
-Not only does this mean that young people across our schools, fostering agencies and residential homes receive outstanding encouragement and support as they take part in DofE activities, it also means we provide opportunities for our adult team members to get involved too.
+Not only does this mean that young people across our schools and residential homes receive outstanding encouragement and support as they take part in DofE activities, it also means we provide opportunities for our adult team members to get involved too.

 By choosing to become DofE leaders or coordinators, our team members get to play an important role in supporting young people through their programmes.
 Offering guidance, encouragement and practical support, they help the young people grow as individuals while also building skills and experience of their own.